CrisSherban/DualPerceptron/README.md

 *   #### Perceptron Class:
     *   In this implementation the Perceptron offers several methods for different use cases.
+        The Perceptron automatically creates or loads a Gram Matrix accordingly to the given kernel.
         For example: to train and test on a given dataset one must create a Perceptron first, then use the method fit() and finally the method predict_set() as follows: